-Getting a Product Manager job at a FAANG company: It’s the first or the second thing many of our members ask when they decide to work with us.
+Getting a Product Manager job at a FAANG company: It’s the first thing most of our members ask when they decide to work with us.
 These leading tech companies only accept the best talent, and it takes more than a solid resume and a cover letter even to get a chance of interviewing there.
 At some point, you will need a personal connection with a recruiter working there to be considered for an interview.
-In today’s post, we will be giving you a step-by-step guide to network with FAANG product management Recruiters properly.
+In today’s post, we will be giving you a step-by-step guide to network with FAANG product management recruiters properly.

 Before we begin our discussion, however, we want you to know that this is not a quick shortcut to an interview at a FAANG company.
 It will take time and effort, but it will be worth it once you know that your work leads to success.

 Who Should You Network With?